Does your jaw feel sore in the morning? Do you experience jaw clicking or popping?

-When the Temporomandibular Joint (TMJ) is out of normal position or if the teeth don’t make proper contact, it creates instability in your jaws and mouth.
+When the Temporomandibular Joint (TMJ) is out of normal position or if the teeth don’t make proper contact, instability can occur in your jaw and mouth.
 This often leads to pressure and pain in the neck, face or mouth.
 Occlusal therapy and TMJ treatment are methods of restoring balance to eliminate stress and bring the masticatory system back into harmony.